uncmatteth/BeTheChad/CONSOLIDATED_CHECKLIST.md

 - Music player system updated to use hosting server's music files in `/home/chadszv/public_html/music`
 - Route structure updated to use app/routes directory
 - Model attributes fixed for battle and cabal
+- Added 6 new Chad classes with placeholder images

 ## Immediate Tasks